 Chocolate Syrup from a can is full of ingredients I can't spell or even pronounce, not to mention that slightly tinny taste.

 Homemade Chocolate Syrup solves that problem with a recipe that contains ingredients in the pantry.
 Plus, it comes together in a snap!

-I found this chocolate syrup recipe from Five Heart Home and have made it many times.
+I found this DIY chocolate syrup recipe from Five Heart Home and have made it many times.
 Say goodbye to Hershey's syrup, and leave the car key alone!

 How to use chocolate syrup